Greece urges quicker reforms as lender talks hit mortgage snag

-ATHENS Greek Prime Minister Alexis Tsipras has urged his cabinet to speedily conclude reforms needed for fresh bailout money after fissures appeared with lenders over dealing with a mountain of bad loans hurting banks.
+ATHENS Oct 22 Greek Prime Minister Alexis Tsipras urged his cabinet to speedily conclude reforms needed for fresh bailout money as fissures appeared with lenders over dealing with a mountain of bad loans hurting banks.

-Mission chiefs from Greece's four international lenders were poring over the books for a second day in Athens on Thursday, looking at its compliance to be eligible for a three billion instalment of its 86 billion euro aid program.

 Greek authorities want a first review of its compliance completed within weeks, so it can get started on negotiations with lenders on debt relief.